 (Java only.)
-For example, to use a smart card from the provider dkck132.d11 with credentials in slot 0:
+For example, to use a smart card from the provider dkck132.dll with credentials in slot 0:

-Details of these configuration variables can be found in "principal_sponsor Namespace" on page 507.
+Details of these configuration variables can be found in the "Security" chapter of the Orbix Configuration Reference.

 Sample Schannel configuration

 (Windows C++ applications only) If you have configured your application to use the Schannel toolkit, you should set the principal sponsor as follows: